Techno3600/Event-Variable-Toggle-Skript/README.md

 Then make sure it is enabled and loaded (/skript reload all) or (/skript enable Event_Variable_CORE)

-If typing "/e" and nothing pops up relating to the skript, then please PM me.
+If typing "/e" and nothing pops up relating to the skript, then please PM me or create an issue at https://github.com/Techno3600/Event-Variable-Toggle-Skript/issues.
 Thanks!